 This course allows the student to read a significant portion of an author's oeuvre.
 Authors may include Shakespeare, Milton, Chaucer or more contemporary authors.
 Prerequisites: ENG 101, ENG 102, and MCA 301.
-(4 credits) This course may be offered online with an approved partner.
+(4 credits)

 360 Comparative World Literature

 This course examines how traditions of language, culture and genres of literature may shift and change over time and shape our engagement of texts, which may include literature, art and film.
 Examples of thematic comparative studies from authors and artists like Homer and London; Sappho and Dickinson; or Caravaggio, Minghella and Ondaatje.
 Prerequisites: ENG 101, ENG 102, and MCA 301.
 (4 credits)